LostXine/open_x_pytorch_dataloader/README.md

     ```
     pip3 install -r requirements.txt
     ```
-2. If your machine has enough RAM to hold the whole dataset, you can init the dataset with `class OpenXDataset` in `open_x_dataset_pytorch.py`.
+2. If your machine has enough RAM to hold the whole dataset, you can init the dataset with `class OpenXDataset(Dataset)` in `open_x_dataset_pytorch.py`.
 A quick example:

     ```
     d = OpenXDataset(